ODFW biologists share the latest updates for turkey hunting in their local district, as well as tips and tactics for bagging a bird.

 Hunters should contact both the Ochoco National Forest and Prineville BLM offices for road conditions and motorized access restrictions.
 Motorized restrictions remain in effect year-around in the South Boundary Cooperative Travel Management Area (TMA) along the southern boundary of the Ochoco National Forest.
 Maps of the area are available at entry portal signs, and at ODFW and Ochoco National Forest offices in Prineville.

-Turkey populations remain low and not widely distributed.
+Turkey populations remain low and not widely distributed throughout Deschutes County.
 Numbers are increasing slightly in the northern portion of the Upper Deschutes Unit and select areas of the Metolius Unit.
+Mild winter conditions will result in good overwinter survival.
 Look for turkeys on USFS and private timber company lands.
 Make sure to ask for permission before hunting on private lands.

-For Klamath County, turkeys are restricted to the Keno Unit.
+Klamath County, turkeys are restricted to the Keno Unit.
 Hunting access is fair in the southern portions of the Keno Unit.
 Winter precipitation has made many 2-track roads and trails too muddy to be driven without causing damage to the road.
-As a result, cooperators involved in the Pokegema Winter Range Road Closure have elected to delay opening those gates one week (gates will open April 6).
-Several turkey releases were made this winter in the area south of Hwy 66.
+As a result, cooperators involved in the Pokegema Winter Range Road Closure have elected to delay opening those gates, (gates will open April 10).
+Turkey releases were made this winter in the area south of Hwy 66, Klamath Canyon, as well as Johnson Prairie.

-This area is predominantly either open-to-hunt private timberland or BLM land.
+This area is predominantly either open-to-hunt private timberland (Green Diamond Resource Company), or BLM land.
 Areas to check for turkey activity are south of Hwy 66 and west of the Klamath River Canyon to Copco Road.
-Turkeys can also be found north of Hwy 66 around Johnson Prairie (snow may limit access until later in the season).
+Turkeys can also be found north of Hwy 66 around Johnson Prairie.
 Hunters who take a banded turkey are asked to please contact the local ODFW district office in Klamath Falls (541-883-5732).

 Turkeys continue to increase in both number and range in the northern portions of Malheur County.
 The forest fringe habitat from Juntura to Ironside has increasing numbers of birds in recent years and good public land access in many areas.
 However birds are not evenly distributed, hunters will need to spend some time in the area finding places that hold birds.